 - Visit the magnificent Chapel of Bones in St Francis Church and admire the walls made of human skulls

-- Take part in a wine and olive oil tasting from the prestigious Adega da Cartuxa (included)
+- Take part in an olive oil tasting from the prestigious Adega da Cartuxa (included)

 - Small-group tour limited to eight people ensures a more personal experience

 You get to see some remarkable sights: a chapel with walls made of human skulls, a massive group of large standing stones, and sprawling fields of olive and cork trees.
 Plus, you'll sample several and olive oils on this well-balanced excursion.

 Wine break, LisbonPhoto by: Anonymous

 the Chromelech stonesPhoto by: Anne S

 The Roman Ruins in EvoraPhoto by: Anne S